alexandercoabad/AgilA8_SPI_sw/docs/info.md

 ## How to test

+1. Decide which mode you need (see "RAM A/B mode select" above) and make sure the switch/strap wiring (or the CS2 trace cut, if using that fix instead) matches before relying on either RAM B or the SPI controller.
-1. Program the test image onto the Pmod's flash chip (`test/imem.hex`, built by `test/build_prog.py` - exercises every opcode plus the GPIO, timer, and PWM registers) and leave the PSRAM chip's contents as-is;
-   the program initializes any RAM it depends on.
+2. Program the test image onto the Pmod's flash chip and leave the PSRAM chip's contents as-is; the program initializes any RAM it depends on.
-2. Reset the design (`rst_n` low then high).
+3. Reset the design (`rst_n` low then high) - if using the switch, make sure it's in its final position *before* releasing reset, so the STRAP sample settles on the intended value.
-3. Run the clock.
+4. Run the clock.
 The CPU fetches from flash and reads/writes RAM over the shared SPI bus automatically - no host intervention needed once running.

-4. Check final state against the golden reference model (`test/golden.py`) - `test/TESTING.md` and `test/TESTING_round2.md`
-   document the expected register values, and the pipeline this was last verified against.
+This repository has a `test/` directory, but I haven't independently verified its current contents match every detail described in this README (in particular, whether it exercises both STRAP modes, not just default mode) - worth checking directly rather than assuming from this doc alone.

 Before committing to a tapeout, the QSPI Pmod flash-read timing margin (`read_delay_cfg`, now handled centrally in `qspi_shared_engine.v`) is